Oxford Capacity Analysis: Development

-Even before the Church of Scientology had fashioned its own test, founder L. Ron Hubbard made personality tests central to his religion.
-In his 1951 book Science of Survival, he recommended the use of existing psychometric exams, including the California Test for Mental Maturity.
+Even before the Church of Scientology had fashioned its own test, founder L. Ron Hubbard made personality tests central to the business.
+In his 1951 book, Science of Survival, he recommended the use of existing psychometric exams, including the California Test for Mental Maturity.

-In the mid-1950s, the project to create Hubbard's own test got underway.
-He commissioned a longtime follower, Julia Salman Lewis, to produce one.
-Her first effort, the American Personality Analysis (APA), failed to satisfy Hubbard.
-So in 1959 he asked a friend and fellow churchman, Ray Kemp, to broaden the scope of the test.
+In the mid-1950s, the project to create Hubbard's own test began, with Hubbard commissioning a longtime follower, Julia Salman Lewis, to produce one.
+Her first effort, the American Personality Analysis (APA), failed to satisfy Hubbard so, in 1959, he asked a friend and Scientologist, Ray Kemp, to broaden the scope of the test.
 Wrote Kemp:

-The church first announced its test in an article by Kemp, who hailed the OCA in the pages of Certainty, the magazine of the Hubbard Association of Scientologists in London.
+The Scientology organization first announced its test in an article by Kemp, who hailed the OCA in the pages of Certainty, the magazine of the Hubbard Association of Scientologists in London.
 Later, the church gave credit to Hubbard for the test and trademarked the terms "OCA" and "Oxford Capacity Analysis."
-The copyright holder is "L. Ron Hubbard Library," a business alias of the Religious Technology Center.
+The copyright holder is L. Ron Hubbard Library, a business alias of the Church of Spiritual Technology.

-At first the church just tested its members, not the public.
-Then in 1960, a recruitment drive in Johannesburg, South Africa was run.
+At first, the test was reserved by the Scientology organization solely for existing members, and was not used on members of the public who could potentially be recruited into Scientology.
+However, following a recruitment drive in Johannesburg, South Africa in 1960, the organization began to use the test on members of the public.
 The South African campaign had kicked off with a newspaper ad:

 Respondents were tested in the Johannesburg Scientology office, having been told:

 Hubbard proclaimed it "the hottest, fastest procurement service set up we have ever had."
 He announced that the new "Personal Efficiency Test Program," utilising the OCA, would be rolled out across Scientology in the next few months.
 Since then, OCA tests have been one of the most visible means by which the Church of Scientology attempts to attract new members.

 Use within Scientology

 The OCA is today used for two principal purposes.
-Within the Church of Scientology, it is used to test for improvement in the personality of a "preclear" (a novice Scientologist) and the effectiveness of the chosen Scientology "process".
+Within the Church of Scientology, it is used to test for improvement in the personality of a "preclear" (a Scientologist who is getting auditing) and the effectiveness of the chosen Scientology "process".
 OCA evaluations are conducted regularly and recorded, following Hubbard's instructions:

 The other use, more visible to non-Scientologists, is that of recruitment, using the OCA as a tool to attract new people for Scientology services.
 In a 1960 policy letter, Hubbard wrote:

 The results of the test are invariably negative, as various reporters have found: